 What’s the purpose of project estimation?

-Project estimation is crucial for effective project planning and management.
-It helps determine the project’s scope, schedule, and budget, allowing organizations to forecast funding and financial returns on investment.
+Project estimation is a critical part of effective project planning and management.
+It helps define the project’s scope, schedule, and budget—enabling teams to forecast funding needs and potential financial return.

 5 common project estimation techniques